rickl4/rickl4.github.io/index.md

      alt="cover"
      style="vertical-align:middle"/>

 I'm a masters student at the [University of Toronto Department of Civil and Mineral Engineering](https://civmin.utoronto.ca/), supervised by [Amer Shalaby](https://uttri.utoronto.ca/people/amer-shalaby/).
 My research focuses on the criticality and redundancy of public transit in the context of equity.
-After graduation, I aspire to be a future transportation planner, and applying what I've learned to larger scale projects.
+After graduation, I aspire to be a future transportation planner, and applying what I've learned to projects.

-Broadly, I have an interest in promoting public transit, making our existing transit more equitable, promoting active transportation infrastructure, building the "15 minute city", and making our cities more liveable by reducing the reliance on the car.
-These things are extremely important if we want to reduce the effects of climate change on our cities.
+Broadly, I have an interest in promoting public transit and active transportation, making our existing transit more equitable, and building the "15 minute city", These things are extremely important if we want to reduce the effects of climate change on our cities, and will also make our cities more liveable.

-On the weekends, you can find me cycling, playing video games (Cities Skylines and LoL mostly), and learning Ultimate Frisbee.
+On the weekends, you can find me cycling, playing video games (Cities: Skylines and LoL), and learning Ultimate Frisbee (_badly_).
 The best movie I've seen recently is Shang-Chi.

 <p><a href="mailto:rick.liu@mail.utoronto.ca" style="text-decoration: none; color:black"><i class="fas fa-envelope" style="color: #0b8793"></i> rick.liu@mail.utoronto.ca</a></p>